 No chemicals or detergents are needed for use with a dry cleaner – all you need is water, which gets heated up by the device to very high temperatures to produce steam.

 If you’re serious about getting rid of bed bugs, but you can’t find or aren’t willing to trust a professional exterminator, then a dry steamer is a must.

-Temperature.
-The steam absolutely needs to be hot enough, or you’ll be doing little more than giving your bed bugs a relaxing sauna treatment.
+The steam absolutely needs to be hot enough (over 140F or 60C), or you’ll be doing little more than giving your bed bugs a relaxing sauna treatment.
 If ours is not the only website you’ve read, then you’ve likely heard that the steam needs to reach 120°F (or 45°C).
 That temperature is a bit misleading because that’s actually the temperature around which bed bugs can no longer survive (and some studies suggest that 60°C is a more certain temperature).
 If your dry steamer is only heating the steam to that temperature, then by the time the steam reaches the bed bug, it will be many degrees cooler.
 If you’re buying a dry steamer, then you need to read the manufacturer’s rating of how hot the “tip temperature” is, and you need to make sure that the “tip temperature” is at least 200°F.